HachiroSan/superanki-ai/README.md

 ## TODO

-- Anki Desktop integration (next pipeline stage)

-See `pipelines/ankiconnect` for a Dockerized Anki Desktop setup and a helper to push `enriched_cards` to Anki via AnkiConnect.
+- See `pipelines/ankiconnect` for a Dockerized Anki Desktop setup and a helper to push `enriched_cards` to Anki via AnkiConnect.